 These alignments don’t happen at every new and full Moon because the lunar orbit is tipped about 5° to Earth’s orbital plane — only occasionally do the Sun, Earth, and Moon line up exactly enough for an eclipse to occur.
 (The technical name for that, by the way, is syzygy.)
 And, as the diagram above implies, those alignments occur roughly a half year apart.
-So since the last eclipse of 2022 occurred in early November, the first eclipse of 2023 doesn’t take place until April 20th.
+So since the last eclipse of 2023 occurred in mid-October, the first eclipse of 2024 doesn’t take place until April 8th.

 If the Moon goes all the way in, we see a total lunar eclipse that’s preceded and followed by partial phases.
 That was the case during the widely viewed event in September 2015, which marked the conclusion of a series of four consecutive total lunar eclipses!
 Such eclipse tetrads are not common — the last one occurred during 2003–04, but the next won’t begin until 2032.